-A necessary condition for a well performing higher education system is that it is adequately resourced, whether by government or the private sector.
-One measure is expenditure of tertiary institutions as a share of GDP.
-However, for low income countries, especially those with a high student-age population, a high share of GDP may not translate into high expenditure per student, so we also include the latter.
-In the absence of quality of teaching measures that are comparable across countries, resources per student in part serve as a proxy.
+A necessary condition for a well-performing higher education system is that it is adequately resourced, whether by government or the private sector.
+One measure is expenditure by tertiary institutions as a share of GDP.
+But for low-income countries, especially those with a large student-age population, a high share of GDP may not translate into high expenditure per student, so we also include the latter.
+In the absence of quality of teaching measures that are comparable across countries, the measure of resources per student in part serves as a proxy.
+The data for this variable are significantly better than in previous rankings (see sources in Appendix 1).
+For several countries approximations have been made for private expenditure using relative enrolment numbers and information on fees.
 In order to measure the contribution of tertiary education to a nation’s research effort we also include measures of expenditure on R&D in tertiary institutions.
-Consequently our five measures of Resources with weights are:
+Thus our five measures of Resources and their weights are:

-• R3: (5%) - Annual expenditure per student (full-time equivalent) by tertiary education institutions in USDpurchasing power prices, 2010.
+- R3: (5%) Annual expenditure per student (full-time equivalent) by tertiary education institutions at USD purchasing power prices, 2011.

 - R4: (2.5%) Expenditure in tertiary education institutions for research and development as a percentage of GDP, 2012.

 - R5: (2.5%) Expenditure in tertiary education institutions for research and development per head of population at USD purchasing power prices, 2012.